Thinking of going to Disney World for the VERY first time?

 16. Face Masks

-Face Masks are currently required in Disney World for all guests ages 2 and older, and are expected to be required at least through 2021.
-Masks can only be removed if you are actively eating and drinking while stationary and physically distanced from others; if you’re in a pool; or if you’re in a relaxation zone.
+Face Masks are currently required in Disney World for all guests ages 2 and older (regardless of vaccination status) in all indoor locations and on most Disney transportation, and masks are expected to be required at least through 2021.

 There are rules about what masks are NOT allowed in Disney World, so be sure to check those out so you can make sure that the masks you bring are approved.

 Mask rules have also changed over time (including very recently), so you’ll want to be on the lookout for mask updates ahead of your trip.